Are we in a recession or aren’t we?

 But worry not.
 When big companies do layoffs, three things invariably happen:

-3. Many laid-off employees won’t go freelance - they will choose one of the other two options listed in the previous section.
+- Many laid-off employees won’t Should You Quit Your Job and Become a Freelancer?go freelance - they will choose one of the other two options listed in the previous section.

 The pain of increased competition is thus not nearly as great as it may seem at first glance.
 The increased supply of freelancers is offset by the increased demand for freelance workers.

 Also, experience counts.
 A self-taught web developer with five years of freelance experience is more likely to find freelance work than ex-Google employees who have never reached out to clients in their life.
-Technical skills be damned, if you can’t write great proposals you’re gonna have trouble finding freelance work.
+Technical skills be damned, if you can’t How I Write Proposals That Win As Many Freelance Clients As I Wantwrite great proposals you’re gonna have trouble finding freelance work.

 Speed up when everybody’s slowing down